Ussery History, Family Crest & Coats of Arms

-Where did the English Ussery family come from?
-What is the English Ussery family crest and coat of arms?
-When did the Ussery family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Ussery family history?Ussery is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
-The Ussery family lived in Kent.
+Ussery is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Ussery family lived in Wiltshire.
 Their name, however, generally derives from the name of the area of Houssaye in the Seine-Maritime region of Normandy.
 Another equally valid but less common derivation shows that some in some cases the name finds its roots in the word hussey, which was a Old English nickname for a woman who was the head of her own household.
-Although this word has since become an insult, no such pejorative connotations existed until the 17th century.
+"The surname is not to be associated with the modern meaning of hussy."

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hussey, Houssey, Huzzy, Huzzey and others.

 Some of the Ussery family moved to Ireland, but this topic is not covered in this excerpt.
-Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Ussery or a variant listed above: